munkhdorj-m/Python-exercise-3-2-Loop/README.md

 **Problem:**

-Find the sum of the first n numbers from 1.
+Find and return the sum of the first n numbers from 1.

 **Example:**